mylifeasAnuroop/Image-segmentation-and-object-analysis-pipeline/README.md

 # AI Pipeline for Image Segmentation and Object Analysis

-### Author : Anuroop Arya
+#### Author : Anuroop Arya

 ## Overview

-This project aims to develop a robust AI pipeline for image segmentation and object analysis.
-The pipeline processes an input image to segment, identify, and analyze objects within the image, ultimately producing a summary table with mapped data for each object.
-The project includes a Streamlit UI for testing and interacting with the pipeline.
+This project entails developing an AI pipeline for image segmentation and object analysis.
+The pipeline examines an input image to segment, identify, and analyze items within it, and then generates a summary table with mapping data for each one.
+The project covers activities such as segmentation, object extraction, identification, text/data extraction, summarization, data mapping, and output production, as well as a Streamlit user interface for pipeline testing..

 ## Features